apsaltis/HDF-Workshop/README.md

     ````

-    NOTE: Based on how Kafka reports its metrics topics with a period ('.') or underscore ('_') may collide with metric names and should be avoided.
+    NOTE: Based on how Kafka reports metrics topics with a period ('.') or underscore ('_') may collide with metric names and should be avoided.
 If they cannot be avoided, then you should only use one of them.

   - Step 4:	Ensure the topic was created
     ````